-As a Solutions Architect, you will be responsible for analyzing modern computer infrastructure, planning and implementing emerging technological solutions, and adapting software and hardware to complement the existing business environment to meet an organization’s needs.
+A solutions architect is responsible for analyzing modern computer infrastructure, planning and implementing emerging technological solutions, and adapting software and hardware to complement the existing business environment to meet a company’s needs.

-Here are the responsibilities of a Solutions Architect in a company:
+The following are the responsibilities of a solutions architect:

-- Identifying the most effective methods for completing projects and achieving the objectives
+- Identifying the most effective methods for completing projects and achieving a company’s objectives

 - Identifying emerging technologies or developments worth pursuing to create a solution prototype